 Intermittent fasting is a dietary approach that we see historically and archaeologically all over the world.
 I personally eat this way, and have coached many of my clients through it, who have experienced tremendous benefits and increase in health and weight loss.
 The standard American diet has strayed very far from this approach with disastrous results.
-Chronic inflammation is on the rise, leading to problems like immune disorders, hormone dysfunction, thyroid disease, cancer, and even weight loss resistance.
+Chronic inflammation is on the rise, leading to problems like immune disorders, hormone dysfunction, thyroid disease (see our thyroid detox), cancer, and even weight loss resistance.
 Intermittent fasting1 is known to be a fantastic tool for managing these issues, but here are a few reasons why it’s specifically beneficial for weight loss.

 Efficient Fat Burning for Weight Loss